-Back in 1995 I visited Graceland (35.048798, -90.026006) and took the tour of the mansion.
-I saw the Jungle Room (I remember lots of green shag), the TV room (decorated in the colors of the Pittsburgh Steelers), and the billiards room (with pleated fabric on the walls and ceiling).
+Back in 1995 I visited Graceland (35.048798, -90.026006) and took the official tour of the mansion.
+I saw the Jungle Room (I remember lots of green shag carpeting), the TV room (decorated in the colors of the Pittsburgh Steelers), and the billiards room (with pleated fabric on the walls and ceiling).
 While the mansion was much smaller than I expected, it was clearly the castle of a king who knew what he liked, and had it custom-made.
 At the time I was unable to see Elvis’ jets.

-Flash forward to 2015, and I’m back at Graceland specifically to see the Elvis’ private air force.
+Flash forward to 2015, and I’m back at Graceland specifically to see Elvis’ private air force.
 Rumor had it that his jets were sold to a collector, and this was my last chance to see them.

 Having paid my dues to the toll troll, I made haste for the jets.
 The folks who run Graceland are shrewd business people — to get to the jets, you have to get a ticket and then navigate a gauntlet of souvenir gift shops.
 Make no mistake: the souvenirs are Graceland are some of the finest quality souvenirs you will ever buy.
 There are no snow globes that leak; no pint glasses with logos that wash off after the third wash; no chintzy t-shirts with neck holes that are too small or that shrink or fade after the first wash.
 Graceland = quality.
-I got an awesome gold on black TCB Quickly t-shirt & a bumper sticker for my vehicle.
+I got an awesome gold-on-black TCB Quickly t-shirt & a bumper sticker for my vehicle.

 On to the Jets…

 There are two jets at Graceland.
 One large, and one small.
 The large one is called the Lisa Marie, and the small one… might also be called the Lisa Marie (I’ll get back to you on that).